Frontera Vietnam - Laos - Muang Khua (Laos)

-Vietnam – Laos border: from Sapa to Muang Khua
+Vietnam - Laos Border - Dien Bien Phu to Muang Khua

-Crossing the border by land from Vietnam to Laos, if you are Spanish, costs you 35 dollars, plus two dollars that they ask you for a commission.
+In about two hours we arrive at the Tay Trang – Sop Hun border crossing.
+Crossing the border by land from Vietnam to Laos, if you are Spanish, costs you 35 dollars, plus 2 dollars that they ask you for a commission.
 Sergio and me, the day before, made the stupidest mistake we’ve ever made on the whole trip.
 We took out the money just to cross the border so we wouldn’t lose the change later.

 Vietnam - Laos border - Dien Bien Phu to Muang Khua